 - 1 tablespoon organic oats

 Combine mashed avocado with aloe and oats.
-Apply to your face, and leave it on for 10 to 15 minutes before rinsing with warm water.
+Apply the mixture to your face, and leave it on for 10–15 minutes before rinsing with warm water.
 As you remove the mask, you can gently massage its remnants into your skin for a little exfoliation.

 For a smoother mask, you can grind up the oats a little bit using a coffee grinder or food processor.
-Grinding them also helps to ensure that your skin can make the most of their soothing abilities.
+This also helps ensure that your skin can make the most of its soothing abilities.

 The compounds responsible for the incredibly nurturing power of oats are avenanthramides and beta-glucans.
-Avenanthramides are unique to oats and display unique anti-inflammatory, antioxidant, and anti-itching abilities to soothe skin [source].
+Avenanthramides are unique to oats and display unique anti-inflammatory, antioxidant, and anti-itch benefits to soothe skin [source].

-Beta-glucans works as an intense hydrator to skin, relieving dryness and promoting a healthy skin barrier.
-It also has anti-cancer, immune-stimulating, and wound healing properties [source].
-It’s no wonder there are entire skincare lines based around oats—but who really needs them when you can just use the real thing?
+Beta-glucans work as an intense hydrator, relieving dryness and promoting a healthy skin barrier.
+It also has anti-cancer, immune-stimulating, and wound-healing properties [source].
+It’s no wonder entire skincare lines are based around oats—but who needs them when you can just use the real thing?

 Most often recommended for balancing oily skin, white kaolin clay (China clay) is found in the soil in hot, moist climates.
-This particular type of clay is added to a number of beauty products, such as scrubs and deodorants, because of its drying effects.
+This particular type of clay is added to many beauty products, such as scrubs and deodorants, because of its drying effects.

 Aloe vera, we have learned, moisturizes without clogging pores, which might be a concern for those with oily skin types.